 Each section of the exam is 35 minutes in length.
 The first 5 sections are multiple choice.
 The variable / experimental questions and the writing sample sections are not scored.
 Copies of the writing sample will be available to your schools when you apply.
 Scores are reported on a scale of 120 to 180.
 The average score for UVA applicants applying to law school is 160.

-This exam is offered four times a year by the Law School Admissions Council (LSAC).
-Typical testing months are February, June, October, and December.
-It is recommended to take the test in June or October if you are applying the following fall.
+This exam is offered a limited number of times a year by the Law School Admissions Council (LSAC).
+It is recommended to take the test in June, July, or September if you are applying the following fall.

 For specific information on test dates, sites, registration forms, fees and deadlines, please visit the LSAT section of the LSAC website.